Koenkk/zigbee2mqtt.io/docs/devices/GL-C-008P.md

 4. Reset is done when the device is switched on in the fifth time and the light stays on after blinking 4 times

 ### GL-C-001P
-The Gledopto GL-C-001P is a 5 in 1 LED controller which can identify itself as 5 different Gledopto controllers:
+The Gledopto GL-C-001P is a 5 in 1 smart LED controller which can identify itself as one of the 5 different Gledopto controllers (the indicator light colour matches the model):

-- RGBCCT: GL-C-008P
+* [White] RGB+CCT: GL-C-008P
-- RGBC: GL-C-007P
+* [Yellow] RGBW: GL-C-007P
-- RGB: GL-C-003P
+* [Blue] RGB: GL-C-003P
-- CCT: GL-C-006P
+* [Green] CCT: GL-C-006P
-- Dimmer: GL-C-009P
+* [Red] Dimmer: GL-C-009P

-You can switch between the modes using the button on the device.
+You can switch between the modes using the `Opt` button on the device.
 After switching modes Zigbee2MQTT will automatically detect the new mode.
+Note that during the pairing process the log message `identified as: Gledopto Zigbee LED Controller XXX`  might state  model that differs from currently selected one.
+You should wait for the log message `Detected Gledopto device mode change` that should follow shortly afterwards meaning that Zigbee2MQTT has recognized the currently selected mode.
 <!-- Notes END: Do not edit below this line -->

 ## OTA updates